 Did you know that a house in Michigan can heat and cool itself without a furnace or an air conditioner?
 By using the sun, the earth, and prevailing summer breezes, we can heat and cool a house using nothing but passive energy flow.

 The standards for passive houses were developed in Germany by the PassivHaus Institute.
 Inspired by passive house in Saskatchewan and another in California that were built after our first energy crisis in the mid-1970’s, Dr. Wolfgang Feist, a German physicist, founded the Institute in 1996.

 Passive Houses meet incredibly rigorous requirements for their air infiltration rates, insulation, and total energy use.
 In fact, a 2000 square foot house can only use 22,200 kilowatt-hours per year.
 That is equivalent of twenty-five 100-watt lightbulbs being on in a year, and covers all heating and cooling, and all electrical loads.
-That is without using solar panels, and without using a geothermal heating system, only passive methods.
+That is without using other green building technologies like solar panels and geothermal heating systems — only passive methods.

 If you can do it in Germany or Saskatchewan, you can do it in Michigan.
 Passive houses will have very high R-value walls and roofs, be incredibly airtight, and have “super windows,” efficient windows with a U-value of 0.14 or lower.
 As tight as a Styrofoam cooler, they must have active heat recovery ventilation (a source of electrical use and some heat loss that will cost many of those light bulbs).